Azure/azure-iot-protocol-gateway/README.md

 ### Running an End-to-End Test
 There is also an end-to-end test which exercises the following:

-- the test creates an instance of the protocol gateway or alternatively it can use an existing one
+- the test creates an instance of the protocol gateway or alternatively, it can use an existing one
 - the test simulates a device that connects to the protocol gateway (which is connected to an IoT hub)
 - an app backend is simulated by using an Event Hub receiver to read messages from IoT Hub, and an IoT Hub service client to send messages to the device
 - the device sends two messages to IoT Hub (one with QoS 0 and one with QoS 1) and those are received by the app backend (through the Event Hub receiver) and verified